Academy of Root Development

 Endorsement as Deductible Gift Recipient

-Women's empowerment initiatives are the focus of ARD's working strategy.
-ARD strives to work with a rights based perspective to transform the lives of women, with a working focus on gender equality and justice.
+Women's empowerment initiatives are the focus of WEIV's working strategy.
+WEIV strives to work with a rights based perspective to transform the lives of women, with a working focus on gender equality and justice.

 * ARD believes in the philosophy that to empower a single woman is to empower the society in turn.

-Social empowerment forms an integral component in the functioning of SHG.
-In the SHG meetings, different issues relating to domestic violence, Right To Information and child rights are discussed.
+Social empowerment forms an integral component in the programmes delivered by WEIV.
+Issues relating to Health, Literacy, Basic Human Rights, Domestic Violence, Right To Information and Child Rights are addressed.

 This has resulted in a substantial increase in the confidence level of the women, such that they have a higher self esteem and can interact in the community at large with greater confidence.